hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ![image](https://user-images.githubusercontent.com/16605901/204182487-8eb46f6d-cee6-4d97-9cd4-68db59d4a572.png)

 # teamsApp/create
-This action will create a new Teams app for you if TEAMS_APP_ID environment variable is empty or the app with TEAMS_APP_ID is not found from Teams Developer Portal.
+This action will create a new Teams app for you if the environment variable that stores Teams app id is empty or the app with given id is not found from Teams Developer Portal.

 ## Syntax:
 ```